raylivesun/k3wwp/README.md

-# ut3xx gnu architecture common lisp [common-lisp](https://www.gnu.org/software/emacs/manual/elisp.html)
+# k3wwp gnu architecture common R [R](https://www.r-project.org/about.html)

-Business logic lanaguage common lisp to gnu atrchitecture pl,atform emacs IDEs to logical series stream formation academic gnu to hackers common lisp offices about situation needs logic of measure level to produce the education of master to math and science and phsyics and chemical and dynamic to dialetic about conduction series stream.
+Business logic language common R to gnu architecture platform emacs IDEs to logical series stream formation academic gnu to hackers common lisp offices about situation needs logic of measure level to produce the education of master to math and science and physics and chemical and dynamic to dialetic about conduction series stream.

 1) news list command lisp